 A job well done and a landscape estimate price that matches the final bill are both keys to getting repeat customers.
 Using a landscaping estimate template improves the accuracy of your customer quotes and results in happier clients.

-An estimate that accounts not just for materials and labor costs but for your overhead expenses and a markup as well, ensures that you run a profitable landscaping business.
+A landscaping estimate cost that accounts not just for materials and labor but for your overhead expenses and markup ensures that you run a profitable landscaping business.

 So, a landscaping estimate template helps you consistently deliver accurate invoices — a win for you and your customers.

 Table of contents

 How to estimate landscaping jobs

 Correctly estimating a landscaping project can be a lot harder than it sounds.

 According to Total Landscape Care, landscaping businesses only make a profit on approximately 60% of the jobs they take.
 On the remaining 40% of work, about half break-even and the other half are losses.

 Green Industry Pros estimates that at least 20% of a landscaper’s sales are needed for overhead.
 So, before you create a landscaping estimate template or even start pricing landscaping jobs, you need to know the average landscaping price and how much it costs to run your business.